 Jojo’s Bizarre Adventure: Impressive Longevity

-So difficult is it to categorise this Japanese comic book series that, through the course of its long run, it moved from Shonen Jump to Ultra Jump – the seinen anthology.
+So difficult is it to categorize this Japanese comic book series that, through the course of its long run, it moved from Shonen Jump to Ultra Jump – the seinen anthology.

 Is it fantasy?
 Horror?
 Action?
 All of them?